-Chemical Score BAD PARTIALLY BAD PARTIALLY GOOD GOOD Precautionary Principle Microsoft now has a definition of the Precautionary Principle, as defined in the UN Rio declaration.
-However, for top marks, the policy principle needs to be made more prominent on the website.
-It is currently hidden away on the last (p.14) of Microsoft's H00594 Restricted Substances Specification.
-More information here and here.
-Chemicals Management Microsoft lists its Chemical Specifications and has added a procedure for identifying future substances for elimination (see Section D, page 14 of H00594 Restricted Substances Specification).
-Suspect substances for potential future elimination include those on California Proposition 65 List and the Canada Environmental Protection Act Domestic Substance List.
-However the California Proposition 65 List includes 100s of substances, most of which are not even used by the electronics industry.
+Chemical Score BAD PARTIALLY BAD PARTIALLY GOOD GOOD Precautionary Principle No reference to the Precautionary Principle.
+More information.
+Chemicals Management Microsoft lists it Chemical Specifications but fails to provide information on mechanisms for identifying future substances for elimination and no examples of future substances to be eliminated.
 Restricted Substances Specifications.
 Restricted Substance Specification for Hardware Products and Packaging (H00594).
 Restricted Substance Control System (H00642).
-California Proposition 65 List.
-Timeline for PVC phaseout Microsoft is committed to eliminating PVC from all of its hardware products by or before 2010.
+Timeline for PVC phaseout Microsoft is committed to eliminating PVC from all of its hardware products by or before 2011.
 More information here and here.
-Timeline for BFR phaseout Microsoft is committed to eliminating brominated fire retardants from all of its hardware products by or before 2010.
+Timeline for BFR phaseout Microsoft is committed to eliminating brominated fire retardants from all of its hardware products by or before 2011.
 More information here and here.
 PVC-free and/or BFR-free models (companies score double on this criterion) No products free of PVC and BFRs.